leonardosos/3D_Printer_Lab/st_printer/README.md

 - **Job Assignment**: Receive print job assignment from Job Handler
 - **Validation**: Validate job parameters (model URL, filament type, estimated time)
+  - **Callback Assignment**: The printer has a callback function that processes the change in assignment, updating its internal job state (checking if the assignment is not already in progress or completed)
 - **Model Download**: Fetch GCODE file from provided URL
 - **Preparation**: Initialize print simulation parameters
 - **Status Update**: Report "printing" status with 0% progress